gpbl/react-day-picker/docs/Contributing.md

 Bug reports, suggestions and pull requests are welcome on the repo on GitHub: [https://github.com/gpbl/react-day-picker](https://github.com/gpbl/react-day-picker)

+> If you are planning a pull request with lot of changes, please add an issue to discuss your idea first!

 ## Running the project locally

 The development environment is Node 4+.
 To setup the repository